 We have made a concerted effort to eliminate the use of unusually toxic compounds.
 However, we will use a few compounds that are known to be, or which are suspected to be, quite toxic.
 This is inevitable if we are to give you a realistic experience with a wide variety of compounds.
 We will provide a special warning in these instances, and your TA will provide ideas on how to minimize the risk of handling them.

-You will notice that you are never asked to touch, taste, or inhale any compound in any experiment.
+You will notice that we never suggest that you touch, taste, or inhale any compound in any experiment.
 We will also attempt to use the smallest quantities possible, and to keep these well contained.
 Please cooperate by following directions closely, taking only what you need from the supply containers, and by carefully disposing of waste according to directions from your instructor.

-Safety Data Sheets ("SDS") for most compounds used in this course are available through the NCSU EHS database, Sigma Aldrich database, and/or on the Internet.
+Material Safety Data Sheets ("MSDS") for most compounds used in this course are available for inspection and use in the Stockroom and on the Internet.
 Each sheet describes the physical and chemical properties, as well as the hazards, of a particular chemical.
-Be sure you know how to locate the SDS file.
+Be sure you know how to locate the MSDS file in the Stockroom.